knpuniversity/symfony4/sfcasts/upgrade-sf5/final-recipe-updates.md

 ## Updating the symfony/validator recipe

-What's next?
-Run:
+We're on a roll!

 ```terminal
 composer recipes
 ```

-We're *so* close.
+Oh, *so* close.
 Next is the validator recipe.
 Update it:

 ```terminal-silent
 composer recipes:install symfony/validator --force -v